 Root & Stalk Rots

 Root and stalk rots are among the most destructive corn diseases.
 They are caused by various species of fungi, including Diplodia zeae, Fusarium species, and Colletotrichum graminicola.
 Infected corn stalks fall over (called lodging) and losses result from unharvested ears and poor ear development on infected plants.
 Some of these disease-causing organisms enter through the roots and move up into the stalk, while others enter the stalk directly at the nodes.
 Insect damage can increase infection by wounding the plant and allowing fungi to enter.

-Prevention and Treatment: Plant in well-drained areas, because stalk rots are most severe in poorly drained soil and where poor air movement slows drying.
-Do not exceed recommended plant densities (i.e, the in row and between row spacing).
+Prevention and Treatment: Plant in well-drained areas because stalk rots are most severe in poorly drained soil and where poor air movement slows drying.
+Do not exceed recommended plant densities (i.e., use the recommended in row and between row spacing).
 Keep soil fertility balanced based on soil tests.
 All insect controls should be carefully followed as described in HGIC 2205, Insect Pests of Sweet Corn.

 Southern Corn Leaf Blight

 This disease is caused by the fungus Bipolaris maydis (syn.
 Helminthosporium maydis).
-Symptoms occur as leaf spots or cob rots, and are fairly easy to recognize on plants.
+Symptoms occur as leaf spots or cob rots and are fairly easy to recognize on plants.
 Spots on the leaves are tan to light brown and occur first on the lower leaves of the plant.
 Spots often enlarge and increase in number and can cause severe leaf blighting.
-On the ear the fungus causes oblong, bleached spots which penetrate through the shuck layers and finally into the ear.
+With corn ear infections, the fungus causes oblong, bleached spots that penetrate through the shuck layers and finally into the ear.